Shopping for a new BMW X4?

 The BMW X4 is new for the 2015 model year, and it doubles down on the German automaker's success with the X6--its first foray into the hazy world of coupe-like crossovers.
 Assembly takes place at BMW's U.S. facility in Greer, South Carolina, alongside the X3, the X5 and the X6.

-Smaller and X3-based, the X4 makes its world debut at the 2014 New York Auto Show, and goes on sale in the summer.
-It's targeted at drivers who might shop for a Porsche Macan or a Range Rover Evoque, possibly even a Lincoln MKC.
+With its slicked-back roofline and choice performance upgrades, the X4 is targeted at drivers who might shop for a Porsche Macan or a Range Rover Evoque, possibly even a Lincoln MKC.

 The X4 also rides on a similar independent suspension setup as the X3.
 Variable electronic steering has variable effort and ratio, and the X4 can sift through various levels of green, comfort, and sport driving modes.
 BMW's Performance Control is standard on the X4; it uses stability-control input to damp an inside wheel to improve cornering.
 The X4 displays its driver-control status on its center display.

-The X3 has been a good safety performer and has reasonable fuel economy, but BMW hasn't gone into those facts and figures yet for the X4.
+The X3 has been a good safety performer, but no official data is yet available for the X4.
 It does include plenty of airbags, and options for adaptive cruise control, a forward-collision and a lane-departure warning system, and BMW's bank of 360-degree, surround-view cameras.
 Parking Assistant lets the X4 steer itself into parallel parking spots while the driver attends the controls as a backup.

 - iDrive's new touchpad surface